Watch as Rescuers Free Deer from Well

 "For the amount of calls that we go on with not so good outcomes, this was a great outcome," said Chief Steve Mathers, Trucksville Volunteer Fire Department.

-"For that brief moment, we were all together to help out for one mission, to help the deer, and that's what we did," said Ackourey.
+"For that brief moment, we were all together to help out for one mission: to help the deer, and that's what we did," said Ackourey.

 It's a lesson you couldn't possibly pick up in training.